MaSHBackground, coordinators and main contacts

 To develop an outstanding technical and research support environment to increase the effective impact of University of Auckland mass spectrometry-based research

-Gus is a Senior Research Fellow in the Department of Physiology, and the director of the Biomedical Imaging Research Unit.
+Gus is a Senior Research Fellow in the Department of Physiology, and the academic director of the Life Sciences Mass Spectrometry Research Platform at the university.
 His research interests lie primarily in vision science, where as part of the New Zealand National Eye Centre he utilises imaging mass spectrometry to study the structure and function of the ocular lens.
 He also has research interests in neurodegeneration through a collaboration with the Centre for Brain Research.

 George is a Research Fellow in the Department of Physiology.
 He is focusing on computer programing for quantitative proteomics/metabolomics research.
 He has adaptive computer scripting strategies to provide highly efficient, robust ‘omics data solutions.
 He is willing to share his ‘omics experience and provide data analysis support on behalf of the MaSH.